 1. Vehicle History

 The first thing you’ll want to check out is the history of the vehicle.
 You’ll get as much information from the current owner/seller as you’re able to, but you should then continue with some research on your own.
 An important thing to include in your search should be running the VIN (Vehicle Insurance Number) through a paid service such as CARFAX which will tell you if the car has been in an accident, if there are any liens on it, and/or if there are any recalls on the model.
 Some dealers, like ReCar, have their Carfax reports listed online to ensure vehicle history transparency for customers.
-This, of course, is a benefit of purchasing a used vehicle from a dealer.
+This, of course, is a benefit of purchasing from a used car dealer.
 So, you’ll definitely want to locate this information when buying from a private seller.

 2. Rust or Paint Damage